For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Key Metric: Market Capitalisation

 Market cap equals circulating supply multiplied by current price.
 This metric matters more than price per coin.
-Bitcoin might cost more per unit, but the market cap shows total network value.
+Although the price per unit of Bitcoin may be higher, the market cap indicates the overall value of the network.

-A $2,000 Ethereum with higher total supply could theoretically surpass a $60,000 Bitcoin.
-The math depends on how many coins exist in circulation.
+Theoretically, a $2,000 Ethereum with a larger total supply could outperform a $60,000 Bitcoin.
+The number of coins in circulation determines the math.

 Other Relevant Metrics